huxingran1993/PhoneBook_Backend/README.md

 - Implement Integration testing the APIs in the controller with @WebMvcTest

 ## Docker
+### Install
+- I installed the Docker Desktop, easy to use.
+### Dockerize your application

 - Dockerize PhoneBook_backend to run it in an isolated environment, a.k.a. container.
 - A container is a standardized unit of software that assembles code, runtime, dependencies, settings, and initialization in a single package that you can run reliably from one computing environment to another.

+### Step
+Run cmd, cd to the path of the application. eg. D:\git_repo\phone-book-backend
+1. mvn package
+2. mvn package docker:build

 - Image ID of PhoneBook_backend: c9e78c22f4ed
 - DockHub: https://hub.docker.com/repository/docker/huxingran/phone_book_backend/general